Final Challenge

 Final Challenge is an adventure for fantasy role-playing games published by Mayfair Games in 1984.

 Plot summary

-Final Challenge is a solo scenario.
-Years ago, fighter Tel El'ryn foolishly helped his friend Gwdion start on the road to black magic.
-Now Gwdion has returned as a powerful evil wizard, and it is up to El'ryn to stop him before he brings the whole land under his power.
+Final Challenge is a solo adventure scenario for a single player character, a fighter named Tel El'ryn who years earlier had assisted his friend Gwdion learn black magic without considering the consequences.
+Gwdion has become an evil wizard with great power, soEl'ryn must stop him from taking power over the entire land.

-In Final Challenge, the player character is Tel El'Ryn, a better-than-average fighter on the trail of the mysterious Guidon and his Tower of Madness.
-The character's statistics are pre-generated, but the player can select four magic items that will help the character the most.
-From there, the game uses a numbered paragraph system to direct the player from event to event based on the player's decisions at various encounters.
+Final Challenge is an adventure in which the player character fighter Tel El'Ryn pursues Guidon and his Tower of Madness.
+The statistics for Tel El'Ryn are pre-generated, but the player can select four magic items to equip him with.
+The scenario uses a system of numbered paragraphs to move from event to event based on what decisions the player makes in each encounter.

 Publication history

 Final Challenge was written by Matthew J. Costello, with a cover by Tom Kidd, and was published by Mayfair Games in 1984 as a 32-page book.
 The adventure module was part of the Role Aids line.